kubevirt/application-aware-quota/docs/openshift-virtualization-configuration.md

    * `VirtualResources` - Counts compute resources based on the VM's specifications, using the VM's RAM size for memory and virtual CPUs for processing.
    * `DedicatedVirtualResources` (default) - Similar to VirtualResources, but separates resource tracking for VM-associated pods by adding a `/vmi` suffix to CPU and memory resource names (e.g., `requests.cpu/vmi`, `limits.memory/vmi`), distinguishing them from other pods.
 * `namespaceSelector` - determines in which namespaces AAQ's scheduling gate will be added to pods at creation time.
-        This field follows the standard selector format.
+        This field follows the standard selector format. if a namespace selector is not being defined, AAQ would target namespaces with the `application-aware-quota/enable-gating` label as default.
 * `allowApplicationAwareClusterResourceQuota` (default = false) -  Set to true to enable the creation and management of AAQ's cluster quotas.

 Example CLI command to configure AAQ: